-At high school graduation, be able to tackle higher education or graduate with a marketable skill that can earn money the very next day.
+At high school graduation, ensure every student can tackle higher education or graduate with a marketable skill and/or industry credential that can earn money that very day.

 Shift our focus from one-for-all education to a more personalized approach and redefine what “intelligence” means.